 I’ve had a lot of friends and family approach me, asking for investment advice.
-After building and approaching markets in systematic trading programs for some time, I didn’t have the type of instantaneous hot stock tips I’d feel comfortable giving to a close friend or family member; rather I had market trends, sector correlations and trading strategies.
-After realizing how far those are from comprehendible or actionable information to an average investor, I felt compelled to research what would happen if people simply bought and held their investments.
+After learning about, trying to build, and approach markets in systematic trading programs, I realized I didn’t have the type of instantaneous “hot stock tips” I’d feel comfortable giving to a close friend or family member; rather I knew a bit about market trends, sector correlations and various trading strategies.
+After realizing how far those are from comprehendible or actionable information to an average investor, I felt compelled to research what was actionable for an average person; what would happen if people simply bought and held their investments?

-Most people should actively avoid “trading” in the stock market.
-I learned my lesson in high school when I was trading Chinese penny stocks during class on my phone that more than doubled my portfolio in a week, but also blew me up later when I had no risk management measures: which is why I now build and rely on trading systems.
+Most people should actively avoid trading in the stock market.
+I learned my lesson in high school when I used my pizza delivery money to trade Chinese penny stocks and options during class on my phone that more than doubled my portfolio in a week, but also blew me up later when I had no risk management measures: which is why I now try to rely on trading systems.

 Unless you are a savvy trader, stay in your lane – buy an index, check it in 5 years.
 Everyone in the industry knows that its a zero-sum game and the institutions have all the resources and are waiting to take the little guy’s money.